Gigi Hadid Is An 'Illegal Alien' In A New Fashion Ad – & People Are Not Happy

-Gigi Hadid’s out-of-this-world look in the new Moschino campaign gives her the air of an alien flight attendant from a campy B-movie – which sounds right up cartoon-loving designer Jeremy Scott’s alley.
-The ad has proved controversial, however, because of Jeremy’s clumsy handling of the phrase 'illegal alien'.
-At a time when the Trump administration is separating migrant children from their parents at the U.S. border – and keeping them in what certainly look like cages, even if Trump assures us they are not, – it’s a contentious phrase that has come under increasing scrutiny.
+Gigi Hadid’s out-of-this-world look in the new Moschino campaign gives her the air of an alien flight attendant from a campy B-movie – which sounds right up cartoon-loving designer Jeremy Scott’s street.
+The ad has proved controversial however, because of Jeremy’s clumsy handling of the phrase 'illegal alien'.
+At a time when the Trump administration is separating migrant children from their parents at the US border – and keeping them in what certainly look like cages (even if Trump assures us they are not) – it’s a contentious phrase that has come under increasing scrutiny.

-Sharing the campaign image of Gigi, her skin painted blue and wearing a bright orange wool coat from Moschino’s fall 2018 collection, Jeremy captioned the image: "The only thing illegal about this alien is how good she looks!"
-Fans of the designer will recognize his fondness for gossip page-like headlines, but many saw his choice of words as trivializing the plight of detained migrants, and as being insensitive to migrant poverty by appropriating the pejorative phrase in order to sell designer products worn here by rich supermodels.
-Although Gigi Hadid has Dutch, Palestinian, and American heritage, some commenters were angry that the models used all appeared to be white, when migrants crossing the border are predominantly Hispanic and people of color.
-Hadid, Kaia Gerber (who is white American) and Vittoria Ceretti (white Italian) were the first three models Jeremy posted, though he later added an image of Soo Joo Park, who is a South Korean American.
+Sharing the campaign image of Gigi, painted blue and wearing a bright orange wool coat from Moschino’s Autumn/Winter 18 collection, Jeremy captioned the image: "The only thing illegal about this alien is how good she looks!"
+Fans of the designer will recognise his fondness for gossip page-like headlines, but many saw his choice of words as trivialising the plight of detained migrants, and as being insensitive to migrant poverty by appropriating the pejorative phrase in order to sell designer products worn by rich supermodels.
+Although Gigi Hadid has Dutch, Palestinian and American heritage, some commenters were angry that the models used all appeared to be white, when migrants crossing the border are more usually people of colour.
+Gigi, Kaia Gerber (who is white American) and Vittoria Ceretti (white Italian) were the first three models Jeremy posted, though he later added an image of Soo Joo, who is a South Korean American.

 Advertisement